(1912-2006)

 Parks began to explore subjects beyond portraits and fashion photographs in Chicago.
 He became interested in the low-income Black neighborhoods of Chicago’s South Side.
 In 1941, Parks won a photography fellowship with the Farm Security Administration for his images of the inner city.
 Parks created some of his most enduring photographs during this fellowship, including “American Gothic, Washington, D.C.,” picturing a member of the FSA cleaning crew in front of an American flag.

-READ More: How to Trap Cockroaches
+READ More: How to Flip an Omelette

 After the FSA disbanded, Parks continued to take photographs for the Office of War Information and the Standard Oil Photography Project.
 He also became a freelance photographer for Vogue.
 Parks worked for Vogue for a number of years, developing a distinctive style that emphasized the look of models and garments in motion, rather than in static poses.